 ORCID is a free to create, unique researcher identifier that is permanently linked to you.
 It is important as it:

-- Ensures your research outputs and activities are correctly attributed to you
+- Ensures your research outputs, grant applications and activities are correctly attributed to you.

 Watch the Why ORCID? video to find out more.